 CECILIA MANGUERRA BRAINARD: PHILIPPINE AMERICAN WRITER CALIFORNIA CEBU

-Manguerra Brainard is the award-winning author of nine books, including
+Cecilia Manguerra Brainard is the award-winning author of ten books, including

-novel, When the Rainbow Goddess Wept, Magdalena, Vigan and Other Stories,
+novel, When the Rainbow Goddess Wept, The Newspaper Widow, Magdalena, Vigan and Other Stories,

 Acapulco at Sunset and Other Stories, Philippine Woman in America, Woman